Niek Loohuis: SC Heerenveen

 His good performances did not go by unnoticed.
 Apart from Heerenveen, N.E.C., FC Groningen, Heracles Almelo and FC Twente showed interest in the talented midfielder.
 His sports agent Henk Nienhuis confirmed there were several scouts following him.
 Heerenveen immediately invited him to visit a match in the Abe Lenstra Stadium.
 He did not need much time to make his decision, and choose for Heerenveen.

 Gertjan Verbeek said Loohuis had made a lot of progress in one year.
 "Niek is a defensive midfielder that can also be used a centre-back.
 He is dynamical, has good stamina and has a "good head".

 The twenty-year-old signed a three-year contract during the 2006/2007 winter transfer window with an option for another two years.
 The contract took effect in half a year later, meaning Loohuis could finish his season at the De Langeleegte, Veendam's home base.

-Style
+Style of play

 Loohuis is often compared to Paul Bosvelt.
 Both men are hard-working players on the midfield (and occasionally in the defense), are good at passing the ball and will do anything not to lose.
 The young man himself hopes to improve his physical strength, his duel power and his agility.

 Manager Gertjan Verbeek is known for his emphasis on physical power, exactly the point Loohuis wants to improve himself.
 He hopes to learn from Heerenveen's experienced players.
 Paul Bosvelt, now retired, is his idol.